How to screen record on iPhone

-With your recorded videos, you have all the options you normally have with iOS videos.
-You can send them to friends or to other apps.
+Your recorded videos give you all the options you normally get with iOS videos.
+You can send them to friends or other apps.
 You can also use the built-in edit feature to trim the length.

 Apple’s screen record feature is great for preserving content